 Whether in an office setting or on a production floor, companies face challenging ergonomics risks that can affect productivity and contribute to rising workers’compensation claims.
 Many organizations lack an informed methodology to assess their exposures.
-Marsh Risk Consulting's (MRC) workplace productivity and ergonomics consultants can help.
+Marsh Advisory's workplace productivity and ergonomics consultants can help.
 We analyze worksites and assist in developing cost-effective strategies to avoid or mitigate workers’ compensation claims and lost productivity through targeted ergonomics services.

 Who It's For:

 - Organizations wanting to reduce their workers’ compensation costs and enhance workplace productivity.

 - Organizations seeking to improve their ergonomics-related metrics, methodologies, and programs.

 - Organizations seeking to create or sustain worker safety and health performance.